AlexGurianov/cellular-automaton-image-generator/README.md

 You can specify the following optional parameters

-* --size - size of the larger side for the output image, the other side would be calculated to preserve aspect ratio.
+- --size - size of the larger side for the output image, the other side would be calculated to preserve aspect ratio.
 Default value is 500.
-* --core - width and height of the central rectangular generating core (initial state of the automaton).
+- --core - width and height of the central rectangular generating core (initial state of the automaton).
 Default is 100x100.
+- --dying - number of iterations for the automaton cells to die out when generation is finished.
+Default value is 20.
+- --disp - % of remaining undrawn pixels when image generation can be stopped.
+Default value is 0.1%.
+- --s/--save - flag for saving the mp4 file.
+If not set, you will watch an image being generated in real time (may be a bit slow).
+- --spath - path for saving the mp4 file.
+If not specified, video is saved to a file "animation.mp4" in the script directory.
+- --fps - frames per second in the video.
+Each frame corresponds to one step for the automaton.
+Default value is 20.